-During the three months ended June 30, 2006, we incurred no foreign withholding taxes.
+During the three months ended September 30, 2006, we incurred no foreign withholding taxes and no income taxes.
 With respect to Federal and state income taxes, our effective income tax rate differs from the statutory rate due to the 100% valuation allowance established for our deferred tax assets, which relate primarily to net operating loss carryforwards, as realization of such benefits is not deemed to be likely.